AllanOricil/esp32-mfa-authenticator/README.md

 > **INFO**: if platform.io extension does not recognize your board after clicking on `Upload`, `Upload and Monitor` or `Monitor` buttons, it means the driver was not properly setup.
 In Macos, after installing the driver from Sillicon Labs, I had to restart the system before mac could identify the board.

-## Runtime Requirements
+## Boot and Reset Requirements

-- 2.4Ghz WiFi signal with internet connection, in order to sync the board's clock with the NTP server
+- 2.4Ghz WiFi signal with internet connection, in order to sync the board's clock with the NTP server,
-- SD card
+- SD card.
+Once the board has finished its setup, you can remove the SD card, and store somewhere safe.

 ## Pre-build Steps